cairis-platform/cairis/docs/risks.rst

 name displays only the filtered artifact, and its directly associated artifacts.

-For details on how to print models as SVG files, see the `Viewing Asset models`_ section.
+For details on how to print risk analysis models as SVG files, see :doc:`Generating Documentation </gendoc>`.